isomarcte/sbt-version-scheme-enforcer/README.md

 # TL;DR How Do I Turn It On #

-If you are using git, then all you need to do is add the plugin to your `project/plugins.sbt` file,
+If you are using git, then all you need to do is add the plugin to your `project/plugins.sbt` file.
+If you are _not_ using git, then you will additionally have to set `versionSchemeEnforcerPreviousVersion` with your previous version.

 ```scala
 addSbtPlugin("io.isomarcte" % "sbt-version-scheme-enforcer-plugin" % "1.0.0.1")